kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-03-traces.md

 The Istio module plays a crucial aspect in a distributed trace as the module provides the ingress gateway where usually requests from external are entering the cluster scope and will be enriched with trace context if that did not happen yet.
 Furthermore, every components being part of the Istio Service Mesh is running an Istio Proxies which propagates the context properly but also creates span data.
 Having Istio tracing activated and doing trace propagation in your application will already assure that you will get a complete picture of a trace as every component will contribute span data automatically.

-The Istio module is configured with an [ExtensionProvider](https://istio.io/latest/docs/tasks/observability/telemetry/) called `kyma-tracing`.
+The Istio module is configured with an [ExtensionProvider](https://istio.io/latest/docs/tasks/observability/telemetry/) called `kyma-traces`.
 The provider can be activated on global mesh label using the Istio [Telemetry API](https://istio.io/latest/docs/reference/config/telemetry/#Tracing) by placing a resource to the istio-system namespace like that:

 ```yaml
 apiVersion: telemetry.istio.io/v1alpha1